-A message from Guillaume Bacuvier
+A message from our executive team.

-Our Code of Business Conduct ('Code') is at the heart of how we run our business, and is designed to help and protect us.
-It is important that we all understand the rules that we must follow, and the conduct that is expected of us, to look after our colleagues, do a great job for clients and stakeholders, and to protect our reputation.
+dunnhumby's Code of Business Conduct ('Code') is at the heart of how we run our business and is designed to help and protect us.
+It is important that we all understand the rules that we must follow, and the conduct that is expected of us, to look after our colleagues, do a great job for clients and stakeholders, protect our reputation and do the right thing.

 Whether you are new to dunnhumby or have worked for our business for years, please take the time to understand our Code and how it applies to you.
 Our Code means more than just following the law and our policies.
 It's about using our Values & Behaviours, guiding our conduct and decision-making so that we are always doing the right thing for each other and the business.

 If you ever have concerns about your own conduct or that of another person, you must speak up straight away and talk to someone you trust, starting with your line manager.
-Alternatively, speak to the HR or Legal team.
+Alternatively, speak to the HR or Business Integrity.
 If you need to raise your concern anonymously, you can do so through Speak Up, and in complete confidence.

 We should all be proud of our business and the contribution that we make.
-By living our Code we can build an even stronger business for the future.
+By living our Code, we can build an even stronger business for the future.